Clusters

 Prior to 8.6, clusters were configured by hardware size (S, M, L).

-- To learn more about clusters prior to 8.6, see previous documentation versions.
+- This documentation covers the SaaS cluster model introduced in 8.6.
+To learn more about clusters prior to 8.6, see previous documentation versions.

-- To learn more about migrating your existing clusters to the newer model, contact your Customer Success Manager.
+- To learn how you can migrate your existing clusters to the newer model, contact your Customer Success Manager.

 Cluster type